-- 901.3 Modifications.
-No person shall remove or modify any fire protection system installed or maintained under the provisions of this code or the Fire Code without approval by the building official. - 901.4 Threads.
-Threads provided for fire department connections to sprinkler systems, standpipes, yard hydrants or any other fire hose connection shall be compatible with the connections used by the local fire department. - 901.5 Acceptance tests.
+901.3 Modifications.
+No person shall remove or modify any fire protection system installed or maintained under the provisions of this code or the Fire Code without approval by the building official.

+901.4 Threads.
+Threads provided for fire department connections to sprinkler systems, standpipes, yard hydrants or any other fire hose connection shall be compatible with the connections used by the local fire department.

+901.5 Acceptance tests.
 Fire protection systems shall be tested in accordance with the requirements of this code and the Fire Code.
 When required, the tests shall be conducted in the presence of the building official.
 Tests required by this code, the Fire Code and the standards listed in this code shall be conducted at the expense of the owner or the owner's representative.
-It shall be unlawful to occupy portions of a structure until the required fire protection systems within that portion of the structure have been tested and approved. - 901.6 Supervisory service.
-Where required, fire protection systems shall be monitored by an supervising station in accordance with NFPA 72. - 901.6.1 Automatic sprinkler systems.
+It shall be unlawful to occupy portions of a structure until the required fire protection systems within that portion of the structure have been tested and approved.

+901.6 Supervisory service.
+Where required, fire protection systems shall be monitored by an approved supervising station in accordance with NFPA 72.

+901.6.1 Automatic sprinkler systems.
 Automatic sprinkler systems shall be monitored by an approved supervising station.

-- A supervising station is not required for automatic sprinkler systems protecting one- and two-family dwellings. - 2.
-Limited area systems serving fewer than 20 sprinklers. - 901.6.2 Fire alarm systems.
-Fire alarm systems required by the provisions of Section 907.2 of this code and Sections 907.2 and 907.3 of the Fire Code shall be monitored by an approved supervising station in accordance with Section 907.6.5.
+- 1. A supervising station is not required for automatic sprinkler systems protecting one- and twofamily dwellings. - 2.
+Limited area systems serving fewer than 20 sprinklers.

+901.6.2 Fire alarm systems.
+Fire alarm systems required by the provisions of Section 907.2 of this code and Sections 907.2 and 907.9 of the Fire Code shall be monitored by an approved supervising station in accordance with Section 907.6.5.

 - 1. Single- and multiple-station smoke alarms required by Section 907.2.11. - 2.
-Smoke detectors in Group I-3 occupancies. - 3.
-Supervisory service is not required for automatic sprinkler systems in one- and two-family dwellings.
+Smoke detectors in Group I-3 occupancies. - Supervisory service is not required for automatic sprinkler systems in one- and two-family dwellings.

-901.6.3 Group H. Manual fire alarm, automatic fire-extinguishing and emergency alarm systems in Group H occupancies shall be monitored by an approved supervising station.
+901.6.3 Group H. Supervision and monitoring of emergency alarm, detection and automatic fire-extinguishing systems in Group H occupancies shall be in accordance with the Fire Code.